NotThorny/Cultivation/README.md

   - If joining a public one, you're done.
 Just click "Connect with Grasscutter" and input the address and port.
 You do not have to continue these instructions.
     - If you are getting System Error, or 4214, ask the [Discord support channels](https://discord.gg/T5vZU6UyeG)
 - Open the "Downloads" menu (top right)
-  - Download "Grasscutter All-in-One" (top of the list)
+  - Download "Grasscutter All-in-One" (top of the list, pick ONE of the AIOs that matches your needs)
 - Once that is done, click the icon next to "Launch"
 - To play on your new server:
   - Click "Connect with Grasscutter"